MartinStev/VeterinaryClinic/README.md

 ![Image](https://github.com/user-attachments/assets/14cefb69-8acd-4aa2-9126-d5314815a3e3)

-<p>The Pets tab provides a centralized overview of all pets registered in the system, displaying essential details for each animal.
+<p>The <b>Pets</b> tab provides a centralized overview of all pets registered in the system, displaying essential details for each animal.
 Users can view key information such as the pet’s Name, Age, and Owner</p>

 ![Image](https://github.com/user-attachments/assets/8e96f70f-077b-46d2-b749-f4ac2e798cc4)